-The work for people in positions of power is to “grow” their ability to stay with discomfort instead of reflexively moving into defence, and to unearth the power imbalances and unconscious biases that may underpin their reactions.
-This is a call-out not just for people for whom society has given power and privilege to, without them necessarily asking for it but includes those who hold power for example through community leadership, being skilled dancers, or being a dance-writer that people look to towards or by virtue of their skill.
+The work for people in positions of power is to “grow” their ability to stay with discomfort instead of reflexively moving into defense and to unearth the power imbalances and unconscious biases that may underpin their reactions.
+This is a call-in not just for people for whom society has given power and privilege to, without them necessarily asking for it but includes those who hold power for example through community leadership, being skilled dancers, or being a dance-writer that people look to towards or by virtue of their skill.
 This includes me.
 I am white and although I did not ask for it society currently gives me both power and privilege for being white.
 I am also a writer who people look towards and I have leadership roles in my community.
-And although these roles insect with the disempowerment that often comes from being a women and having disabilities, I still need to “stay on top of” doing the work because of the power I do have.
+And although these roles intersect with the disempowerment that often comes from being a woman and having disabilities, I still need to “stay on top of” doing the work because of the power I do have.

 The bystander effect